 The classroom teacher is responsible for identifying students with short-term needs and providing differentiated instruction.
 Centers, special assignments, classroom assistants, parent volunteers, peer teaching and after school tutoring are methods often employed for helping students achieve mastery of subject matter or a specific skill.

-Students are ability grouped in math and reading to best meet their academic needs.
+Students are ability grouped in math and reading to better meet their academic needs.
 The program is flexible enough to allow students to change classes as their needs change.
 Advanced math students are able to complete Algebra I by the end of eighth grade.
 Students in the regular grade level classes are fully prepared for all high school subjects by the end of eighth grade.

 The Resource Program at Resurrection Catholic School is multi-faceted.
 Students receive push-in and pull-out services on a scheduled basis depending upon the individual needs of the student.
 On-site tutoring is also available.